aishwariyasaha/Obscura-Drug-Toxicity-Prediction-AI/README.md

 >
 > **Team Bit by Bit (B3)** — Subhagata Sardar · Hrishita Ray · Aishwariya Saha

-OBSCURE is a production-grade machine learning pipeline for predicting drug toxicity across all **12 Tox21 assay targets**.
+OBSCURA is a production-grade machine learning pipeline for predicting drug toxicity across all **12 Tox21 assay targets**.
 It uses an ensemble of LightGBM, XGBoost, and Random Forest models trained on ~7,500 comprehensive molecular features, with SHAP-based explainability and a dynamic Streamlit prediction interface.

 ---

 ## 📋 What Does OBSCURE Do?

-OBSCURE predicts whether a chemical compound is likely to be toxic based on its **molecular structure (SMILES string)**.
+OBSCURA predicts whether a chemical compound is likely to be toxic based on its **molecular structure (SMILES string)**.
 Given a molecule, it:

 1. Standardizes and parses the SMILES into a molecular graph
 2. Engineers ~7,564 features (fingerprints + physicochemical descriptors + ADMET flags)